 This fun reading comprehension game is a great activity for station or small group work.
 Players take turns rolling dice and answering questions about their reading.

 Kids will love this version of toss using a beach ball customized with questions that can be used for any reading passage.
-Great activity for review or when you want to keep the learning going but your kids need to get up and move.
+It’s a great activity for review or when you want to keep the learning going, but your kids need to get up and move.

-This sweet lesson from First Grade Parade is another way to work on the retelling skills.
-As students hop from one “brick” to the next, they retell the story.
-The free downloadable includes two versions.
+This fun lesson is another way to work on retelling skills.
+Print out these free story element cards.
+Then, lay them out to create a road.
+As students hop from one yellow “brick” to the next, they retell the story.

 This lovely foldable book is a great way for students to show their understanding of story elements in a colorful way.
 This is a great guided reading project to go along with a read-aloud.